Mannam-Saran/Recipe-Recommendation-System/README.md

-Sure!
-Here’s a README template for your "Recipe Recommendation System" project, based on the code and data exploration in your notebook.
-You can further customize it as needed:

----

 # Recipe Recommendation System

 A machine learning project that recommends recipes based on user preferences and recipe features.
 This project includes data preprocessing, exploratory data analysis, and the construction of a content-based recommendation engine using nutritional and text features from a large recipe dataset.